 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-In mathematics, a rounding is an approximate value of a number, represented with a limited decimal expansion (according to a chosen precision).
-Rounding leads to a loss of precision on the value of the number but can make it more practical to use it (simplification of calculations) or to display it (less digits).
-There are several possible rounds, the main ones are rounding to nearest, rounding by default and rounding by excess.
+Rounding is generally represented with a limited decimal expansion (defined by a number of digits after the decimal point) which results in a loss of precision on the value of the number but can make it more practical to use (simplification of calculations) or display it (fewer numbers).

 dCode allows rounding (or approximate value) from an exact value, to the desired number, the rounded default is closest (approximation), i.e. the upper value if the decisive digit is greater than or equal to 5 and the lower value if the decisive digit is less than 5.